zyzalfors/MQTTMessenger/README.md

 This tool is an instant messaging client based on the MQTT protocol.

-It is developed as a single-page HTML application and utilizes the [Eclipse Paho](https://github.com/eclipse/paho.mqtt.javascript) JavaScript library.
+It is developed as a single-page application using the Vue framework and the [Eclipse Paho](https://github.com/eclipse/paho.mqtt.javascript) JavaScript library.

-The "vanilla" folder contains the legacy version, while the "vue" folder includes the updated Vue version.

 You can access it [here](https://zyzalfors.github.io/MQTTMessenger/index.html).